Product guide

 Keep the output reliable

-• Read the route-level capability notes before assuming a preferred output format is ready.
+• Read the page-level capability notes before assuming a preferred output format is ready.

 • Use WAV as the stable floor when the browser cannot confirm a compressed target.

-• Treat local processing as a trust model and capability badges as the honesty layer around it.
+• Treat local processing as a trust model and capability badges as the explanation layer around it.

 FAQ